WebizenAI/devdocs/README.md

 **There are two packages required;**
 a.
 An Implementation that can be installed and operated on a VPS:  [[Host Service Requirements]]
 b.
-An Implementation that can be easily installed and operated on Home Computers: [[Webizen Local App Functionality]]
+An Implementation that can be easily installed and operated on Home Computers: [[Webizen Local Apps]]

 The project intends to improve upon the works already previously demonstrated as [GOLD](https://github.com/linkeddata/gold).